vitejs/vite/packages/plugin-legacy/README.md

 - **Type:** `boolean | string[]`
 - **Default:** `false`

   Defaults to `false`.
-Enabling this option will generate a separate polyfills chunk for the modern build (targeting browsers with [native ESM support](https://caniuse.com/es6-module)).
+Enabling this option will generate a separate polyfills chunk for the modern build (targeting [browsers that support widely-available features](#browsers-that-supports-esm-but-does-not-support-widely-available-features)).

   Set to a list of strings to explicitly control which polyfills to include.
 See [Polyfill Specifiers](#polyfill-specifiers) for details.